-Although the model did not get a positive reaction in terms of design, it met the expectations in terms of sales and iPhone 11 was the best selling model with 18 million shipments for the 2020 Q1.
+Although the model did not get a positive reaction in terms of design, it met the expectations in terms of sales and the iPhone 11 was the best-selling model with 18 million shipments for the 2020 Q1.

 iPhone models accounted for 10% of phone sales in the first 3 months of 2020

 Among the top 10 mobile phones sold in the first quarter, 3 models of the iPhone 11 series were also included.
 In total, iPhone 11, Pro, and Pro Max made 10% of total mobile phone sales, with a sales figure of 25 million worldwide.

 3 out of every 4 phones sold in the world are Samsung or Xiaomi

 When we look at the rest of the list, we see the names of the two brands.

 China’s rising value Xiaomi is in second place with Redmi 8 series, while Samsung is in the top 10 with 4 models.

 Here is the full list of the bestseller models of 2020’s first 3 months;